-/ serving 4 people
+/ Serving 4 people

-/ serving 4 people
+/ Serving 4 people

-soy sauce(ContainsGluten, Soya)
+soy sauce(ContainsGluten, Soy)

 salt (for the rice)

-salt (for the chicken)
+salt (for the crumb)

 In a medium saucepan, melt the butter with a dash of olive oil over a medium heat.
-Add the ginger and garlic and cook for 1-2 minutes, or until fragrant.
+Add the ginger and garlic and cook until fragrant, 1-2 minutes.
 Add the water and salt (for the rice) and bring to the boil.
 Add the jasmine rice, stir, cover with a lid and reduce the heat to low.
-Cook for 12 minutes, then remove the pan from the heat and keep covered for another 10-15 minutes, or until the rice is tender and all the water is absorbed.
-TIP: The rice will finish cooking in its own steam so don't peek!
+Cook for 12 minutes, then remove the pan from the heat and keep covered until the rice is tender and all the water has been absorbed, 10-15 minutes.

-Heat a large frying pan over a medium-high heat and add enough olive oil to coat the base.
-Once hot, add 1/2 the crumbed chicken and cook, turning occasionally, for 4-8 minutes or until golden and cooked through.
+Heat a large frying pan over a medium-high heat with enough olive oil to coat the base of the pan.
+When the oil is hot, add 1/2 the crumbed chicken and cook, turning occasionally, until golden and cooked through, 4-8 minutes.
 Transfer to a plate lined with paper towel and repeat with the remaining chicken.